10 Best Sleeping Pads for Backpacking in 2024

 • Great for: Side sleepers, lightweight backpacking, 3-season backpacking

-• What we like: Lightweight and compact, one of the thickest pads on our list, comes in a wide version, not noisy when you roll over
+• Pros: Lightweight and compact, one of the thickest pads on my list, comes in a wide version, not noisy when you roll over

-If you’re a side sleeper, the Big Agnes Rapide SL Insulated Sleeping Pad is a great option.
+If you’re a side sleeper, the NEMO Tensor Trail Ultalight Insulated sleeping pad is a great option.

 It’s lightweight and has insulated layers to fend off cold and with a thickness of 3.5 inches, your hips and shoulders will be happy all night light.

-The Big Agnes Rapide packs down small and the high-volume valve makes it quick to inflate and deflate.
+The NEMO Tensor Trail packs down small and the high-volume valve makes it quick to inflate and deflate.
 Alternatively, you can use the inflation sack to inflate the pad when you’re at high altitudes and the air is thin.

-I also love that this pad comes in a range of sizes from petite to wide to accommodate all body sizes.
+I also love that this pad comes in a range of sizes of regular, wide, and long to accommodate all body sizes.

 Key Features (medium)